7 Ways to Leverage Social Media to Grow Your Amazon Business

 Social media is a place to share news about your brand and start to understand your customers better.
 And pull more of them into your sales cycle where they eventually make a purchase.

-Your social accounts are rarely a one-stop-shop for instant conversion, but they can sometimes be.
-Understanding how your Amazon social media strategy can affect your unique Amazon business model and value proposition is essential for your brand's overall marketing strategy.
+Your social media accounts are rarely a one-stop-shop for instant conversion, but they can sometimes be.
+Either way, using social media is a key component of creating a competitive sales strategy on Amazon.
+Understanding how using the theory of social proof on Amazon combined with your Amazon social media strategy can affect your unique Amazon business model and value proposition is essential for your brand’s overall marketing strategy.

-The reality of the current economic climate is Amazon social media marketing is helping to replace traditional "foot traffic" in retail locations.
+The reality of the current economic climate proves social media marketing for your Amazon business is helping to replace traditional “foot traffic” in retail locations.
 COVID-19 has dramatically reshaped the way we think about physical space and congregating in large groups with other people.